ICE-V-Wireless/ICE-V-Wireless/python/README.md

-# Python Scripts For Firmware V0.2
+# Python Scripts For Firmware V0.3

 This directory contains the host-side Python utility scripts which are used to communicate with the ICE-V Wireless board over USB and WiFi.

 ## Installation

 The scripts require Python 3 and use modules that should be available with most common installations so they should run "out of the box" with no special effort.

 ## Running under various OSes

 These utility scripts are built with Python for maximum cross-platform useability, however there are still some notable differences in how they can be used.
 Here are some usage notes for different operating systems.

 ### Linux

 Linux is the "native" system under which these scripts were developed and as a result this will be the smoothest use-case.
-No special effort should be required aside from properly determining which TTY device maps to the USB Serial port of ICE-V board
+No special effort should be required since the Python serial library will should automatically find your ICE-V-Wireless module using its USB VID:PID values.

 ### Mac OS

 In general Mac OS behaves very similarly to Linux when running Python scripts.
 On older versions it may be necessary to install Python 3, but simple packages are available directly from Python.org